ROCKFlows/experiments-public/sourceCode/pattern/PatternWorkflow/readme.md

 	 If the parameter -nthread misses, the datasets are executed sequentially.

-- "path output " is the output folder that contains the data patterns specified into the source code.
+- "path output" is the output folder that contains the data patterns specified into the source code.
 Example of parameter: /home/user/Desktop/patterns/

 - -names: it contains the name of all the classifiers tested in our experiments.
 It is used to retrieve the results of the same workflow among the different Excel files, where the name of the classifier is always the same